aakb/fff_services/README.md

 -------------------------

 ### 3. getFacts
 Returns an array of fact objects based on the offset and count parameters.
-The _offset_ set a starting point in the list of facts and _count_ set how many form the _offset_ you want.
+The _offset_ sets a starting point in the list of facts and _count_ set how many items from the _offset_ you want in return.
 This way you can load x facts at the time.
-You can use the _getCount_ call to get the number of facts currently available
+You can use the _getCount_ call to get the number of facts currently available.

 #### Call
 ```javascript